 AND countIf(toDate(toTimeZone(window_start, 'America/New_York')) >= toDate('2026-06-01') AND (toHour(window_start) * 60 + toMinute(window_start)) BETWEEN 810 AND 1199) > 0

-)4608 tickers fell on the month against 4240 that rose — negative breadth in a month where two of the four index ETFs gained.
+)4608 tickers fell on the month against 4240 that rose, negative breadth in a month where two of the four index ETFs gained.
 Index weighting and equal-count breadth answer different questions; June is a month where they disagreed.
 The liquidity filter set aside 2896 tickers under $5M of June volume, counted here rather than hidden.
+The day grain agrees with the ticker grain: 12 of the month's 21 sessions closed SPY lower against 9 higher.

 The exact SQL behind every number